Toyota again leads U.S. auto reliability survey, Buick surprises

-DETROIT Two Toyota Motor Corp (7203.T) brands again led the annual reliability survey from Consumer Reports magazine, and General Motors Co's (GM.N) Buick was the first American brand in at least 35 years to crack the top three, the consumer magazine said on Monday.
+DETROIT Oct 24 Two Toyota Motor Corp brands again led the annual reliability survey from Consumer Reports magazine, and General Motors Co's Buick was the first American brand in at least 35 years to crack the top three, the consumer magazine said on Monday.

 It was the fourth straight year that Lexus and Toyota finished in the two top spots, and they have had an outstanding performance since Consumer Reports began tracking brand reliability in the early 1980s.